MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericldap.md

 The connector tries to detect the options present on the server.
 If the options cannot be detected, a warning is present on the Global page in the connector properties.
 Not all LDAP servers present all controls/features they support and even if this warning is present, the connector might work without issues.

 ### Delta import
-Delta import is only available when a support directory has been detected.
+Delta import is only available when a directory that supports it has been detected.
 The following methods are currently used:

 * LDAP Accesslog.
 See [http://www.openldap.org/doc/admin24/overlays.html#Access Logging](http://www.openldap.org/doc/admin24/overlays.html#Access%20Logging)
 * LDAP Changelog.
 See [http://tools.ietf.org/html/draft-good-ldap-changelog-04](http://tools.ietf.org/html/draft-good-ldap-changelog-04)